alexmason81/ChromeImgHider/README.md

 - ~~Get a better icon (can anyone help with this?
 A graphic designer I am not.)~~ Done!
 12/02/2015

+- ~~Include background/css images in the show/hide.~~ Done!
+12/07/2015

 - Change it to hide images without waiting for page load (if possible).

-- Include background/css images in the show/hide.

 - Include videos and perhaps other media in the show/hide.